-With more and more HR professionals recognizing this opportunity, 2017 will see many changes - especially as data analysis tools are cost-effective and the choice is huge.
-An example of this is Glint, which can measure the mood among employees in real time.
-With increasingly sophisticated "A / B tests", unusual approaches to employee management can also be experimentally tested.
-Businesses have gained a competitive edge by using data science in pricing, logistics or product design.
+As more and more HR experts recognize this opportunity, there will be many changes - especially since data analysis tools are inexpensive and the selection is large.
+An example of this is Glint, which can measure employee mood in real time.
+With increasingly sophisticated "A / B tests", unusual approaches to employee management can also be tested experimentally.
+Companies have gained great competitive advantages by using data science in pricing, logistics or product design.
 We expect a similar development in human resources.

 Trend #2: Automation will affect all jobs

-Even if pessimistic visions of the future are not lacking, they show Investigationsthat a large-scale job shrinkage is unlikely through digitization and automation.
+Even if there is no shortage of pessimistic visions of the future, studies show that large-scale job losses due to digitization and automation are unlikely.
 What is certain, however, is that professions and the way we work will change.
-Through more and more omnipresent mobile devices, cost-effective data storage and innovations in machine learning, we will experience some changes and surprises in the coming years.
+With mobile devices becoming ever more omnipresent, cost-effective data storage and innovations in machine learning, we will experience some changes and surprises in professional life in the coming years.

 The hardest hit are routine jobs, which do not require much flexibility and creativity, such as driver jobs in logistics and transportation.
 But also office jobs are not immune to this trend.
 Already today, the non-virtual travel agencies and insurance brokers, whose customers are increasingly booking online or contracts are closing.
 Workplace productivity enhancements and automated surveying tools help change work in a variety of jobs.

-For job seekers, lifelong learning and training are becoming increasingly important.
-Workers need to develop skills that are complementary to technology.
-This means: It is important to learn to operate the machine and not to do the same job that the machine does.
-What is required is a "continuous retraining", which means a fundamental change of perspective for many office workers.
-We will see 2017 and beyond that organizations are investing more in career development programs and giving their staff more time to take action to understand and master the latest technologies in the workplace.
+Against this background, lifelong learning and further training measures are becoming increasingly important for job seekers.
+Workers need to build skills that are complementary to technology.
+That means: It is important to learn to operate the machine and not to do the same work that the machine does.
+An "ongoing retraining" is required, which means a fundamental change of perspective for many office workers.
+We will see that organizations invest more in professional development programs and give their employees more time to take appropriate measures so that they know and master the latest technologies in the workplace.

 Trend #3: departure from exotic additional services

-Extraordinary employee benefits such as free food, dog-friendly offices, video games, yoga classes and unlimited vacations have been standard in the USA for many years and in more and more German companies according to the American model.
-Tech companies and start-ups were pioneers here for two reasons: On the one hand, the growing popularity of creative benefits was fueled by fierce competition for the best IT talent, and on the other hand, high levels of venture capital investments provided high liquidity.
-These enabled the industry to finance more and more benefits that would be unthinkable in established and "mature" industries with lower average margins.
+Exceptional employee benefits such as free food, dog-friendly offices, video games, yoga classes and unlimited vacation have been standard in many companies in the USA for years and, according to the American model, can also be found in more and more German companies.
+Tech groups and start-ups were the pioneers here - for two reasons: On the one hand, the increasing popularity of creative benefits was fueled by the tough competition for the best IT talents, and on the other hand, numerous liquidity investments made high liquid funds available.
+These enabled the industry to finance more and more additional services that would be inconceivable in established and “more mature” industries with lower margins on average.

 In the near future, tech corporations will increasingly move into the status of more traditional businesses.
 The economic history shows that many other industries have followed this pattern: new technologies are emerging, then new companies that grow rapidly, earn a lot of money and become a driver of innovation.
 Then a maturation process begins, the growth rate decreases and the companies focus on costs and profit margins.
 This classical process is also subject to extraordinary additional benefits.

-Last but not least, the "hard" factors must be right, as is the remuneration package in order to keep employees on a long-term basis.
-One of our studies shows that extra exotic benefits have a comparatively small impact on long-term employee satisfaction compared to more traditional and monetary factors.
+Last but not least, the “hard” factors have to be right, like the compensation package to keep employees long-term.
+One of our studies shows that particularly exotic additional services have a comparatively small effect on long-term employee satisfaction - compared to more classic and monetary factors.

 Trend #4: More measures against the gender pay gap

-Public awareness of the wage gap between women and men has continued to increase over the past year.
-A Glassdoor study confirms that, even after adjusting for age, work experience, job, industry, region, and other factors, there is still a significant gender pay gap between the genders of 5,5 percent.
-Talking about the salary difference between men and women is one thing to actually do something else.
+Public awareness of the gender pay gap has increased further over the past year.
+A Glassdoor study confirms that there is still a significant gender pay gap of 5,5 percent between the genders, even after adjusting for the criteria age, professional experience, job, industry, region and other factors.
+Talking about the pay gap between men and women is one thing, actually acting is another.

 Two developments that are currently taking place in parallel open up the opportunity to achieve a lasting improvement in the situation.
 On the one hand, the growing wage transparency means that employees actually realize the salary differences.
 In Germany, for example, last week the Federal Cabinet passed a bill for more wage transparency.
 On the other hand, with the increasing data availability, companies are increasingly able to capture wage differences and, on the basis of this, compensate for wage gaps, theoretically even automatically and before any new gaps arise.

-2017 and in the following years, more companies will proactively tackle the pay gap between women and men.
-For example, personal data can be used to correct unjustified pay differentials in the company.
-We ourselves analyzed the Gender Pay Gap in our own company last year and published the results.
-In a pilot project in the US, Glassdoor also provides a gender pay gap analysis tool to HR managers at other companies.
+In the future, more companies will act proactively against the wage gap between women and men.
+For example, personnel data can be used to correct unjustified wage differentials in the company.
+We ourselves analyzed the gender pay gap in our own company last year and published the results.
+In a pilot project in the USA, Glassdoor is also providing HR managers from other companies with a gender pay gap analysis tool.

 In an increasing number of companies, there is growing awareness that the Gender Pay Gap is not just about avoiding liability issues and negative media reports, but of strengthening the own employer brand.
 In particular for generation Y, wage equality is a central concern for job search.
 Our study results also show that almost two thirds of Germans would not apply to a company that they know that women and men do not receive the same salary for the same work.